notional-labs/notional/relaying/Readme.md

 ## IBC Expressways
 NB: The design consideration behind IBC expressways is rpc pressure on node software that uses the cosmos-sdk and tendermint, resulting in subpar IBC performance.

-NB: need better grapsh
+NB: need better graphs

 **0-141 Bypass**